 If the green light is displaying on the power supply cord, try resetting the controller by removing and reinserting the battery pack.

-When the implant battery nears depletion, the implant will go into a discharge state and therapy will not be available.
+If you have a RestoreTM implant, when the implant battery nears depletion, the implant will go into a discharge state and therapy will not be available.
 If more time passes without charging, the implant may go into overdischarge.
 This means the battery has been sitting depleted too long and you will not be able to charge on your own.
 You will need to call your doctor.

 The Warning Screen Guide will help troubleshoot warning screens that might appear on your therapy programmer.